 Cycling routes in the UK

-The following routes take in more than one country within the UK.
+The following routes take in more than one country within the UK, and are some of the best long distance cycle rides the UK has to offer.

 Land’s End to John O’Groats (LEJOG)